davidmalcolm/gcc-global-state/pass-patterns.rst

 Various kinds of pass-local state
 =================================
-I went through every pass in GCC, looking at what internal state it has.
+I went through every pass in GCC, looking at what internal state each one has.

 The full details can be seen in Appendix 2, but they can be summarized by classifying passes by their "state-management" characteristics: